3 Great Annuals to Attract Hummingbirds

 Hummingbirds are incredibly smart, little birds.
 To attract these little birds, here are a few ideas and a few suggestions.
 These birds are capable of navigating great distances and are clever enough to

 return to their previous summer’s feeding grounds.
 Their diet is basically nectar and small insects, with flower nectar their preference.
 Hummingbird feeders are great for photo ops but not a true substitute

 for nectar-rich flowers.
 Planting a yard full of their favorite nectar-rich plants is the best way to get started.
 Below are three great annual picks that hummingbirds love.

 Cuphea ‘Vermillionaire’ or the “cigar” or “firecracker” plant is another great choice.
 Orange, tubular flowers (the cigars) cover the bushy plants starting in summer and continue until frost.
-Cigar plants have hundreds of flowers and are nectar rich.
-More flowers means more visits.
+Cigar plants have hundreds of flowers and are nectar-rich.
+More flowers mean more visits.
 This annual can be used as a bedding plant or in containers.
-Also expect to see Cupheas attracting to butterflies.
+Also expect to see Cupheas attracting butterflies.

 Fuchsias, in their many different forms, are a great addition to the garden and great hummingbird magnets!
 Hanging baskets filled with Fuchsias are perfect for shady gardens and upright Fuchsias work great in window boxes.
 Hummingbirds love the pendant flowers and bird lovers love the eye-level show right outside their windows.
 Fuchsias also show that hummingbirds frequent more than just tube-shaped flowers.